bcsefercik/markerless-robot-camera-calibration/README.md

 ## Code
 ### Training
 All model training scripts are located at the root directory.
-To run training scripts:
+To run training scripts (mind *):
 ```sh
 python3 train_*.py --config config/default.yaml
 ```

 We support tensorboard for all our training scripts.
-You run tensorboard for an experiment to track training progress with:
+You can run tensorboard for any experiment to track training progress with:
 ```sh
 tensorboard --port=<port_num> --logdir <exp_path>
 ```
-`exp_path` is defined in config/default.yaml.
+`exp_path` is same as the one defined in config/default.yaml.

 All other training parameters can be set in config file under `TRAIN`, `STRUCTURE` and `DATA` keys.
-For data generation please refer to [Data section](#data).

 ### Testing individual models
-To test the individual models please run:
+To test the individual models please run (mind *):
 ```sh
 python3 test_*.py --config config/default.yaml
 ```
 We also create a copy of config file under each experiment's folder (is set in config file) for easier reproduction.
-You can also run test scripts with:
+You can also run test scripts with (mind *):
 ```sh
 python3 test_*.py --config config/default.yaml --override <exp_path>/<config_file>
 ```